RSPB

 Flexible working at RSPB

-RSPB supports its workforce to work flexibly at the time and in the location that enables them to give of their best and meet the needs of the business.
+Flexible working at RSPB is about supporting our workforce to work flexibly at the time and in the location that enables them to give of their best and meet the needs of the business.

-Through our employee policies, network of shared workplaces and our support for homeworking, we provide a consistent and inclusive experience that reflects our brand and values and contributes to RSPB being an employer of choice.
+Through our employee policies, a network of shared workplaces, and support for home-working, we provide a consistent and inclusive experience that reflects our brand and values and contributes to RSPB being an employer of choice.

 Approach to diversity & inclusion